Edge-weighted Online Stochastic Matching Under Jaillet-Lu LP: Preliminaries

 \section{Preliminaries}

 \paragraph{Edge-weighted Online Stochastic Matching.}

 An instance of edge-weighted online stochastic matching consists of: \begin{itemize} \item A bipartite graph $G=(I,J,E)$, where $I$ is the set of online vertex types and $J$ is the set of offline vertices; \item An arrival rate $\lambda_i$ for each online vertex type $i\in I$; \item A nonnegative weight $w_{ij}$ for each edge $(i,j)\in E$. \end{itemize} $\Lambda=\sum_{i\in I}\lambda_i$ is the total number of online vertices. $\Lambda$ online vertices will arrive one by one.
 When an online vertex arrives, it independently draws a random type $i\in I$ with probability $\lambda_i/\Lambda$.
 Then, the online algorithm can either match it to an unmatched offline neighbor, or simply discard it.
 The decision has to be made immediately and irrevocably.
 The objective is to maximize the expected total weight of all matched edges in the end.
 The \emph{competitive ratio} of the online algorithm is the infimum of the ratio of its expected objective to the expected objective of the offline optimal matching.
+We also say that an algorithm is $\alpha$-competitive if its competitive ratio is at least $\alpha$.

-\paragraph{Poisson Arrival Model.}
+\subparagraph{Poisson Arrival Model.}

 In the Poisson arrival model, instead of assuming a deterministic number of online vertices, we assume that online vertices arrive following a Poisson process with arrival rate $\Lambda$ in the time horizon $[0,1]$.
 An equivalent view is that each online vertex type $i\in I$ independently follows a Poisson process with arrival rate $\lambda_i$.
-This equivalency and the continuous arrival process greatly help the analyses of online stochastic matching algorithms, after \cite{huang2021online} proved that the Poisson arrival model is asymptotically equivalent to the original model.
-In this paper, we present our upper and lower bounds in the Poisson arrival model.
-We remark that the same bounds hold in the original model with an additive term of $o(1)$ with respect to $\Lambda$.
-We also remark that prior works in the original model also conventionally assume a large enough $\Lambda$, or explicitly have the $o(1)$ additive term.
+This equivalence and the continuous arrival process greatly help the analyses of online stochastic matching algorithms, since \cite{huang2021online} established an asymptotic equivalence between the Poisson arrival model and the original model for large $\Lambda$.

+However, the asymptotic equivalence in \cite{huang2021online} actually does not hold for arbitrary algorithms, as it requires some additional property of the online algorithm.
+In particular, it works for all existing unweighted and vertex-weighted algorithms but not for existing edge-weighted algorithms.
+Here we state a more general asymptotic equivalence between the two models, which holds for arbitrary edge-weighted (and therefore vertex-weighted and unweighted) algorithms.
+See \cref{app:equivalence} for the proof and more discussions.

+\begin{theorem} For any $\alpha$-competitive online algorithm in one of the Poisson arrival model and the original model of edge-weighted online stochastic matching, there is an online algorithm (with the same time complexity) in the other model that is $(\alpha-o(1))$-competitive for $\Lambda\to\infty$. \end{theorem}